Malkverbena/mysql/README.md

 You can get here https://dev.mysql.com/downloads/connector/cpp/.
 On linux you can use sudo apt-get install libmysqlcppconn-dev.

-This module also works fine with MariaDB.
+This It works online and is also compatible with MariaDB.

 #### Installation: